Deep Learning and Density Functional Theory: Results

 Normally, when addressing the viability of a machine learning model from a quantitative perspective one considers the mean absolute error on the test set.
-We argue that a more rigorous test for the predicted charge densities would be mean absolute error of the energies associated with the predicted charge densities.
-We therefore take the predicted charge densities and renormalize them such that $\int d{\bf r}~ \rho({\bf r})=10$.
-Afterwards, we use the renormalized predicted charge densities as input to subset of the models described in Subsection \ref{functional}.
-We then compare the energies predicted from the predicted charge densities with the true energies.
-In Table \ref{main_results_1_table}, we show the mean absolute errors between the true and predicted energies as well as the mean absolute errors between the true energy differences and the predicted energy differences between configurations.
-When comparing the mean absolute errors of and predicted energies for the predicted charge densities with the energy predictions made from the true charge densities, the minimal difference was seen for the correlation energies with a value of $\sim 6$ mHa.
-The maximal difference between the mean absolute errors when comparing the energy predictions of the true and predicted charge densities was the total energy which was $\sim 20$ mHa.
+We argue that a more rigorous test for $\rho_{\text{predicted}}$ would be mean absolute error of the energies associated with $\rho_{\text{predicted}}$.
+We therefore take $\rho_{\text{predicted}}$ and renormalize them such that $\int d{\bf r}~ \rho({\bf r})_{\text{predicted}}=10$.
+Afterwards, we use the renormalized $\rho_{\text{predicted}}$ as input to a subset of the models described in Subsection \ref{functional}.
+We then compare the energies predicted from $\rho_{\text{predicted}}$ with the true energies.
+In Table \ref{main_results_1_table} of Appendix \ref{mae_rnd}, we show the mean absolute errors between the true and predicted energies for the different exchange-correlation functionals.
+When comparing the mean absolute errors of the predicted energies for $\rho_{\text{predicted}}$ with the energy predictions made from the $\rho_{\text{true}}$, the minimal difference was seen for the correlation energies with a value of $\sim 6$ mHa.
+This was true for all exchange-correlation functionals considered in this work.
+The maximal difference between the mean absolute errors when comparing the energy predictions of $\rho_{\text{predicted}}$ and $\rho_{\text{true}}$ was the total energy which was $\sim 20$ mHa.
+Again, this is true for all exchange-correlation functionals considered.
+In addition to this metric, we also report the mean absolute error for a model mapping $\rho_{\text{predicted}}$ to the true energies.
+We find an increase in the errors in comparison to the models that map the true charge densities to the true energies, but the errors are comparable to the errors when we evaluate $\rho_{\text{predicted}}$ with the model trained on the true charge densities.
+Training with the charge densities and energies as labels yields similar results.
+We also report the mean absolute density driven error (DDE) using a similar definition as Brockherde \emph{et al.} \cite{BVLT17} in Table \ref{main_results_1_table}.
+We find similar trends in the DDEs when comparing them to the mean absolute errors of $\rho_{\text{predicted}}$.
+For more information on our definition of the mean absolute DDEs, see Appendix \ref{MADDE}.
+In addition, to compare with Brockherde \emph{et al.} \cite{BVLT17}, our relative mean absolute error is a factor of $\approx7$ times smaller.